vanguardbackup/vanguard/README.md

 Vanguard has a few artisan commands that are specific to the project that can be run.
 Here is a list of the commands and what they do:

+> [!NOTE]
+> The `vanguard:generate-key`
+command will generate an SSH key that will be used to authenticate with your remote servers.
+The generated keys will be stored in the `storage/app/ssh` directory.
+Make sure to keep the private key safe.

+> [!WARNING]
+> There are other commands, but they are not intended to be run manually and are used internally by Vanguard's scheduler.

 | Command                                | Description                                                                                                                            |
 |----------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|
 | `vanguard:generate-ssh-key`            | Generates an SSH key required for backup operations.                                                                                   |
 | `vanguard:version (--check)`           | Checks the version of the application.
 Passing `--check` will see if there is a newer version published to Github.                     |
 | `vanguard:validate-s3-connection {id}` | Able to check whether a backup destination that uses S3 can be reached.
 This takes the primary key of the backup destination as an id. |
 | `vanguard:encrypt-database-passwords`  | Used to convert any previously non-encrypted database passwords to encrypted.
 This was only necessary once.                            |

-> [!WARNING]
-> There are other commands, but they are not intended to be run manually and are used internally by Vanguard's scheduler.

 > [!NOTE]
 > You will not be allowed to generate another SSH key if you already have one configured.